-Here I give a brief introduction about Beijing opera characters, with pictures I took when attended a conference at Beijing China National Convention Centre (CNCC).
-I guess some friends who are interested in Chinese culture may like to see these.
+Here I give a brief introduction about Beijing opera characters, with the pictures I took when I attended an international conference at Beijing China National Convention Centre (CNCC).
+I guess those who are interested in Chinese culture may like to see this page.

 Beijing opera is a very traditional art performance which can be traced back to ancient times.
 If you are interested in Chinese culture, this is highly recommended to watch it when you have chance to visit Beijing.